JamieDunsmore7/KN1D_python/README.md

 - Read the KN1D manual: https://www-internal.psfc.mit.edu/~labombard/KN1D_Source_Info.html
 - Run the code!
 The best one to start with is probably `cmod_test_kn1d.py`.
 It reads in some inputs from a `.pkl` file for an example Alcator C-Mod case.
 This should give an idea of the required inputs and how to run the code.
 The `test_KN1D.py` script can also be used, but the input set-up is a bit more complex for this one.
 - Compare the results to the IDL version.
 For the C-Mod example, you just need to open IDL and navigate to the `/IDL_version` directory.
 Then type `.R cmod_test_kn1d.pro` and it should (hopefully!) run.
-- Explore some of the different input arguments (for example turning on and off different collisions).

 # General notes